Top iBuyers | How much do iBuyers pay? | Which iBuyer pays the most? | How iBuyers work | Pros and cons | Alternatives

 Which iBuyer pays the most?

-We talked to two home sellers — Jesse Zappia and Bradley Carpenter — both of whom sold their homes to Opendoor in 2022.
-Both were offered just slightly below market value for their homes.
+To find out which iBuyer pays the most, we talked multiple home sellers — including Jesse Zappia and Bradley Carpenter, both of whom recently sold their homes to Opendoor.
+Both sellers were offered just slightly below market value for their homes.
 However, their initial offers were lowered significantly following a mandatory home inspection.

 Example 1: Opendoor's initial offer was higher